-THE TWELVE STEPS OF PARENTAL ALIENATION ANONYMOUS (PA-A.org)
+THE 12 STEPS OF PARENTAL ALIENATION ANONYMOUS (PA-A.org)

 1. We admitted we were powerless over PEOPLE (Our alienator, our children and any other relationships)—that our lives had become unmanageable.

 2. Came to believe that a Power greater than ourselves could restore us to sanity.

 3. Made a decision to turn our will and our lives over to the care of God (interchangeable with the Universe, your higher power or anything else that gives you comfort) as we understood Them.

 4. Made a searching and fearless moral inventory of ourselves.

 5. Admitted to God (interchangeable with the Universe, your higher power or anything else that gives you comfort), to ourselves, and to another human being the exact nature of our wrongs.

 6. Were entirely ready to have God (interchangeable with the Universe, your higher power or anything else that gives you comfort) remove all these defects of character.

 7. Humbly asked Them to remove our shortcomings.

 8. Made a list of all persons we had harmed, and became willing to make amends to them all.